pavanbuddi1/Number-Detection-Mobile-App-Using-ML/Final/README.md

 of the images on the master mobile.

 Deliverables:
-1) Mobile Application: The mobile application will be exactly similar to Assignment 2 only you need to divide the image into 4 parts and send each piece to a different client mobile.
+1) Mobile Application: The mobile application will be exactly similar to Base only you need to divide the image into 4 parts and send each piece to a different client mobile.
 2) Client Mobiles: This time you will need to train a basic deep-learning framework from